-- (3) The value of the bonds issued and all other outstanding indebtedness of the county, except county high school bonds, shall not exceed 22.5% 25.5% of the total of the taxable value of the property within the county, plus the amount of interim production and new production taxes levied divided by the appropriate tax rates described in 15-23-607(2)(a) or (2)(b) and multiplied by 60%, plus the amount of value represented by new production exempted from tax as provided in 15-23-612, as ascertained by the last preceding general assessment." - Section 89.
-Section 7-14-2525, MCA, is amended to 15 16 read: - 7-14-2525.
+- the taxable value of the property within the county, plus the amount of interim production and new production taxes levied divided by the appropriate tax rates described in 15-23-607(2)(a) or (2)(b) and multiplied by 60%, plus the amount of value represented by new production exempted from tax as provided in 15-23-612, as ascertained by the last preceding general assessment." - 8 Section 89.
+Section 7-14-2525, MCA, is amended to 9 read: - "7-14-2525.
 Refunding agreements and refunding bonds authorized.
-(1) Whenever the total indebtedness of a county exceeds 22:5% 25.5% of the total of the taxable value of the property therein, plus the amount of interim production and new production taxes levied divided by the appropriate tax rates described in 15-23-607(2)(a) or (2)(b) and multiplied by 60%, plus the amount of value represented by new production exempted from tax as provided in 15-23-612, and the board determines that the county is unable to pay such indebtedness in full, the board may:

-- 2 (a) negotiate with the bondholders for an agreement whereby the bondholders agree to accept tess than the full 3 amount of the bonds and the accrued unpaid interest thereon ς in satisfaction thereof; - (b) enter into such agreement;
+(1) Whenever the total indebtedness of a county exceeds 22.5% 25.5% of the total of the taxable value of the property therein, plus the amount of interim production and new production taxes levied divided by the appropriate tax rates described in 15-23-607(2)(a) or (2)(b) and multiplied by 60%, plus the amount of value represented by new production exempted from tax as provided in 15-23-612, and the board determines that the county is unable to pay such indebtedness in full, the board may: - (a) negotiate with the bondholders for an agreement whereby the bondholders agree to accept less than the full amount of the bonds and the accrued unpaid interest thereon in satisfaction thereof; - (b) enter into such agreement;